Assistant Professor, Department of Radiology

 In the clinic, neurologists often encounter patients whose symptoms are not explained by an MRI exam.
 Such discordance between clinical and radiological findings is explained by the fact that a routine MRI does not reflect all aspects of brain health.
 For example, tissue that looks normal on MRI can have chemical imbalances that can be responsible for current symptoms or future disease.
-One way to image such biochemical or metabolic changes is a technique called magnetic resonance spectroscopy (MRS).
-The research of our laboratory focuses on the use of MRS in neurological disorders, particularly in concussion/traumatic brain injury (TBI) and multiple sclerosis (MS).
+One way to image such biochemical or metabolic changes is with a technique called magnetic resonance spectroscopy (MRS).
+The research of our laboratory focuses on the use of MRS in neurological disorders, particularly concussion/traumatic brain injury (TBI), multiple sclerosis (MS) and Alzheimer's Disease (AD).

-The work is done through departmental, institutional, and international collaborations with physicians, physicists, and other scientists, and currently includes the following areas of investigation funded by the National Institutes of Health:
+The work is done through departmental, institutional, and international collaborations with physicians, physicists, and other scientists, and currently includes the following three areas of investigation funded by the National Institutes of Health (NIH):

 212-263-3337